py5coding/py5book/integrations/cairo.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

-# Converting SVG Images with Cairo
+# SVG Images and Cairo

 [Cairo](https://www.cairographics.org/) is a widely used graphics library for working with SVG images.
 Cairo is written in C but there are several Python